inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

    :width: 90%
    :align: center

-.. animation speed none, playback speed 0.47, zoom 1.69, run until #84
+.. animation speed none, playback speed 0.47, zoom 1.69, run until event 84

 Even though they are on different channels, the transmissions interfere.
 In the beginning, ``host1`` and ``host3`` transmit simultaneously,